 A few weeks after crossing the finish line of the round the world race, Romain announced the purchase of Boris Herrmann's Malizia, a powerful and high-performance foiler, as well as the arrival of Fortinet, a company specialising in cyber security, at his side.
 With Best Western also as a loyal partner, Romain can now look forward to the Vendée Globe 2024 with confidence and great ambitions.

-In 2021, despite the discovery phase of his new boat, the skipper takes part in the IMOCA GLOBE SERIES events and finishes on a very good 7th place in the Transat Jacques Vabre with his great accomplice, Sébastien Marsset.
+In 2021, despite the discovery phase of his new boat, the skipper took part in the IMOCA GLOBE SERIES events and finished in a very good seventh place in the Transat Jacques Vabre with his great accomplice, Sébastien Marsset.
+The following year, he finished 10th in the Route du Rhum.